 While it can be another beautiful day in The Villages® community, it can also be a hot one here in Central Florida.
-When your vehicle's air conditioning system starts to blow hot or is barely cooling you down at all you need to consider bringing in your vehicle for inspection of its environmental system.
-Not every time this happens does it mean that your air conditioning system is broken but that your system may need to be recharged.
-This might not always be the case so it's best to have a professional take a look at it.
+When your vehicle's air conditioning system starts to blow hot or is barely cooling you down at all, you need to consider bringing in your car for inspection of its environmental system.
+This doesn't your air conditioning system is broken, but that your system may need to be recharged.
+This might not always be the case, so it's best to have a professional take a look at it.

 - Compressor: Compressors are considered to be the heart of your air conditioning system.
 It pressurizes the refrigerant that cools your air and senses temperature changes.
-It basically pumps refrigerants in then pressurize it then sends it to the evaporator.
-There are a few warning signs to look out for and catching them quickly will save you money in the long run.
+It pumps refrigerants in then pressurize it then sends it to the evaporator.
+There are a few warning signs to look out for, and catching them early will save you money in the long run.
 Wear signs include oil or Freon leaks, noises, and erratic or no operation.
 Compressors have many different components that could wear down or break.
-Many times it is cheaper to just replace the compressor than to replace a worn down part.
+Many times it is cheaper to replace the compressor than to replace a worn-down part.

 - Accumulator: An accumulator is pretty much the same thing as a receiver dryer with small variations in function.
 They are usually used when a system contains orifice tubes and requires larger amounts of refrigerant.
-This monitors and controls your refrigerant, stores excess refrigerant and filters debris and monitors moisture.
+This monitors and controls your refrigerant, stores excess refrigerant, and filters debris and monitors moisture.
 This should be replaced anytime the system is opened for repair or if a technician has determined it to be damaged caused by moisture.
-When open to the elements even for a short period of time can cause excess moisture to build up requiring replacement.
+When open to the elements, even for a short time, it can cause excess moisture to build up, requiring replacement.

-If you just aren't getting cold air or find a warning sign that your AC needs to be repaired, contact Accurso Automotive today and get the cool air flowing again!
+If you aren't getting cold air or find a warning sign that your AC needs to be repaired, contact Accurso Automobile Repair today and get the cold air flowing again!